uadmin/uadmin/docs/api.rst

             Active:         false,
             AvailableInGui: false,
         }

+        // Checks the English name from the language.
+If it matches, it
-        uadmin.Update(&language, "Active", true, "english_name = ?", language.EnglishName)
+        // will update the value of the Active field. uadmin.Update(&language, "Active", true, "english_name = ?", language.EnglishName)

+        // Returns the Code of the language uadmin.Trail(uadmin.INFO, "String() returns %s.", language.String())
     }

 Now run your application, refresh your browser and see what happens.